orangeduck/Cello/README.md

 __Defining a new Type.__

-A Type is an structure which implemenents a number of Classes.
+A Type is an structure which implements a number of Classes.

 They typically have an associated data object.
 They can be defined as follows.